We are currently looking for volunteers in the following communities:

 - happy to work with a wide range of people.

-Regular support will be given by your Volunteer Co-ordinator, especially in the early stages of your role as you settle in.
-You will also receive informal support from other volunteers as you work together and attend each other's talks.
+Regular support will be given by your own Volunteer Manager especially in the early stages of your role as you settle in.
+You will also receive informal support from other Action on Hearing Loss volunteers and staff as you work together.
+Here’s what our volunteers say:

-We offer full, on-going training for all volunteers including a one-day induction programme and further training specific to the volunteering role.
-This may include half-day sessions on public speaking, manual handling, dealing with the public, and equipment.
+Action on Hearing Loss offers full, on-going training for all volunteers including an induction programme and further training specific to the volunteering role.
+This may include:

-- training – learning new skills, and gaining up-to-date knowledge of issues affecting people who are deaf, have a hearing loss or tinnitus.
+- training – learning new skills, and gaining up-to-date knowledge of issues affecting people confronting deafness, tinnitus and hearing loss

-- experience – meeting new people in different situations, building new friendships with other volunteers.
+- experience – meeting new people in different situations, building new friendships with other Action on Hearing Loss volunteers

-- expenses – all expenses incurred as a result of your volunteering will be reimbursed, according to our Expenses policy.
+- expenses – all reasonable expenses incurred as a result of your volunteering will be reimbursed according to the Action on Hearing Loss expenses policy

-- opportunity to try other volunteering roles within the organisation.
+- opportunity to try other volunteering roles locally with Action on Hearing Loss if available.